Information on COVID-19 including symptoms, spread and where to get help.

 - shortness of breath

-Symptoms can take up to 14 days to show after a person has been infected.
+Symptoms tend to arise after 5 days but can take up to 14 days to show after a person has been infected.
 The virus can be passed onto others before they know they have it – from up to two days before symptoms develop.